syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### Stroke color
-The `Stroke` property of `TextInputLayoutSettings` is used to change the label text and border color of the editors.
+The `Stroke` property of the `TextInputLayoutSettings` changes the label text and border color of the editors.

 {% tabs %}
 {% highlight XAML %}